tempse/PS-generate/docs/ps-generate.md

 contains the seeds of the passed L1 menu XML with their corresponding prescale values (if they existed in the passed PS table).

+A summary of the prescale values that are missing in the input file is finally printed to the terminal, including the estimated values for the respective prescale table columns.
+It is up to the user to fill/check those values.